-I found when I was completely present in the moment with my children they were less likely to interrupt me when I was doing other things.
-Their need for the quality time had been filled.
+I found when I was completely present at the moment with my children they were less likely to interrupt me when I was doing other things.
+Their need for quality time had been filled.
 You can’t spend quality time with your children if your mind is elsewhere.

 Happy Moms Practice Self Care